jedisct1/Pincaster/README.markdown

   * `limit=(max number of results)`
   * `properties=(0 or 1)` in order to include properties or not in the reply.
+  * `epsilon=(value)` finds records within a rectangle, but below a certain scale, return the number of items + the hot spot and a radius instead of the records themselves ("cluster" type).

 Misc
 ----